-- 1. Adjusting bolt

-- 2. Cable length "A"

-- 3. Locknut

-- 1. Release the parking brake by moving the parking brake lever to the right.

-- 2. Fully loosen the locknut and the adjusting bolt at the rear brake caliper.

-- 3. Slide the rubber cover back.

-- 4. Loosen the locknut on the brake cable.

-- 5. Turn the adjusting nut on the brake cable in direction (a) to increase the cable length, and in direction (b) to decrease it.
+- 1. Adjusting bolt - 2.
+Cable length "A" - 3.
+Locknut - 1.
+Release the parking brake by moving the parking brake lever to the right. - 2.
+Fully loosen the locknut and the adjusting bolt at the rear brake caliper. - 3.
+Slide the rubber cover back at the brake cable. - 4.
+Loosen the locknut. - 5.
+Turn the parking brake free play adjusting nut in direction (a) to increase the cable length, and in direction (b) to decrease it.